 If your RV doesn’t have a ladder it’s likely that the roof wasn’t made to be walked on.
 While there’s a good chance that it can still support 250 pounds it’s not something I’d want to test and I certainly wouldn’t suggest hanging out up there.
 Instead, you should try to clean using a ladder next to your rig.

 Why does a ladder matter?
 The team at KOA explains “If your RV does not have a ladder on the back to access the roof it is probably not designed to be walked on.
-In this situation, it may be necessary to use a couple pieces of plywood or particleboard to help distribute your weight.
+In this situation, it may be necessary to use a couple of pieces of plywood or particleboard to help distribute your weight.
 Many RV manufacturers have an option called roof rack and ladder ready.
 If the RV dealer orders this option the roof is built with a heavier roof decking.”

-So if walking on your roof is important to you and your family, make sure to talk to your dealership or manufacturer about the roof rack and ladder ready options available to you.
-You may also want to look for a fiberglass roof which help increase weight capacity.
+So if walking on your roof is important to you and your family, make sure to talk to your dealership or manufacturer about the roof rack and ladder-ready options available to you.

+You may also want to look for a fiberglass roof that helps increase weight capacity.
 But sometimes, you still need to walk on the roof.
 That’s why I usually recommend folks pick up a folding ladder so they’re ready when the time comes.

-If your RV has a ladder, it’s possible that there will be sticker clarifying the max weight for the roof.
+If your RV has a ladder, it’s possible that there will be a sticker clarifying the max weight for the roof.
 Most folks report that the sticker is right on the ladder itself but make sure you look around the entire ladder area to try and track it down.

 Why Is it So Hard To Find Information on Roof Weight Capacity?

 During my research, one of the first things I found was how hard it was to actually figure out the weight capacity of your RV’s roof!
-It’s not commonly found on any of the spec pages or owner manuals.
-I even called a few manufacturers directly with no luck.

 Why is this?

-My guess is that it comes down to liability.
-If your rig wasn’t designed to have folks walking on it the last thing any company in their right mind would do is tell you the weight capacity!
 The other issue is that walking on an RV roof has more risks than just falling through (although that would obviously be bad).
-There’s also concerns about slipping and falling and a long list of other liabilities that most companies would prefer not to talk about.
+There are also concerns about slipping and falling and a long list of other liabilities that most companies would prefer not to talk about.

 Just know that you’ll need to make your own decisions about your safety when it comes to walking on your roof!